rtk-incubator/rtk-query/docs/concepts/mutations.md

 # `Mutations`

 Unlike `useQuery`, `useMutation` returns a tuple.
-The first item in the tuple is the `trigger` and the second element contains an object with `status`, `error`, and `data`.
-Additionally, we also make available `internalQueryArgs`, `originalArgs`, and `endpoint` for inspection.
+The first item in the tuple is the `trigger` function and the second element contains an object with `status`, `error`, and `data`.
+Additionally, `useMutation` also makes `internalQueryArgs`, `originalArgs`, and `endpoint` available for inspection.

 Also unlike the `useQuery` hook, the `useMutation` hook doesn't execute automatically.
-To run a mutation we have to call the `trigger` function.
+To run a mutation you have to call the `trigger` function.

 ### Basic mutation

 This is a modified version of the complete example you can see at the bottom of the page to highlight the `updatePost` mutation.
-In this scenario, we've fetched a post with `useQuery`, and then we have a component that allows us to edit the name of a post.
+In this scenario, a post is fetched with `useQuery`, and then a `EditablePostName` component is rendered that allows us to edit the name of the post.

 ```ts title="src/features/posts/PostDetail.tsx"
 export const PostDetail = () => {